zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 ## {{ book.must }} Follow API First Principle

-As mentioned in the introduction, API First is one of our architecture principles, as per our Architecture Rules of Play.
+As mentioned in the introduction, API First is one of our [engineering and architecture principles](https://github.com/zalando-incubator/zalando-tech-principles).
-In a nutshell API First has two aspects:
+In a nutshell API First requires two aspects:

 - define APIs outside the code first using a standard specification language
 - get early review feedback from peers and client developers